 Additionally, it’s important to be aware of any potential restrictions on how you can use or distribute copyrighted images.
 If needed you will have to get permission from the copyright holder before doing so.
 If you are a design agency, then you should include this in the induction briefing itself.

 Following these tips can help you effectively manage large volumes of images, and ensure that your team is able to work efficiently and stay organized.
-By taking the time to implement a robust image management system, you can save yourself a significant amount of time and effort in the long run.
+By taking the time to implement a robust system of effectively managing images, you can save yourself a significant amount of time and effort in the long run.

-What is the best tool for Image Management?
+What is the best tool for managing images?

-The Eagle image management tool is one exception to this.
+The Eagle app is one exception to this.

-While it offers a robust image management feature, it also comes loaded with many amazing features that can take your designing process to another level:
+While it offers robust image organization and management features, it also comes loaded with many amazing features that can take your designing process to another level:

 1. The Eagle Browser Extension: